phronmophobic/clong/README.md

 org.bytedeco/llvm-platform {:mvn/version "16.0.4-1.5.9"}
 ```

 _Note: If you receive an error like "Error building classpath.
-Could not acquire write lock for[...]" while downloading deps.
-Try deleting the maven dep and retrying with `-Sthreads 1` to workaround this [issue](https://clojure.atlassian.net/browse/TDEPS-244)._
+Could not acquire write lock for[...]" while downloading deps, try deleting the maven dep and retrying with `-Sthreads 1` to workaround this [issue](https://clojure.atlassian.net/browse/TDEPS-244)._

 ```
 rm -rf ~/.m2/repository/org/bytedeco/